Building

 this drop list, select the Seismic Zone Hazard Group that is specified by the

 regional Building Code.
+This option is

 Hazard Group Descriptions